JPEG Compressor

 Pro Tip: For web use, aim for images under 200 KB.
 Most photos can reach this size at quality 75 to 85 without any visible difference to the human eye.
 This is the sweet spot for balancing page speed and image clarity.

-Web Developers
+Web Developers and Designers

-Photographers
+Photographers and Creatives

 Simple Process

 No technical knowledge needed.
-Upload, compress, and download — it takes less than 10 seconds for most images.
+Upload, compress, and download.
+It takes less than 10 seconds for most images.

 Step 1: Upload Your Images